WISDOM FOR LIVING DAILY DEVOTIONAL

 Even if you’re invited, let them know you know your boundaries.
 Moreover, there are things you shouldn’t invite yourself into!
 Mind your business.
 Respect people’s privacy.

 In 2 Chronicles 35:20-24, King Josiah of Judah, a good king, died prematurely because he interfered in a war that didn’t concern him.
-Despite King Necho of Egypt’s assurance that he had not come to fight him but his (Necho’s) enemies, Josiah went to fight him, disguising to the battle.
+Despite King Necho of Egypt’s assurance that he had not come to fight him but his (Necho’s) enemies, Josiah went to fight him, going into the battle disguising.
 The enemy archers shot him and wounded him.
 At his request, his servants took him to Jerusalem where he died.
 Josiah died needlessly because he didn’t mind his own business.
 Don’t get involved in another person’s battle.
 Similarly, don’t let anyone recruit you to fight his enemy!

 Idleness can make people become meddlesome.
 Paul said he laboured, working with his own hands (1 Corinthians 4:12).
 He didn’t loaf about.
 If you’re busy with your work, you hardly will have time to interfere in other people’s affairs.